A practical guide to the Freshdesk API v2

 • Create or update articles: Imagine a workflow where updating an internal document in Confluence or Google Docs automatically triggers an update to the corresponding public help center article.

-• List articles and folders: You can pull your knowledge base content to display it elsewhere (like inside your app) or to run your own analysis on it.
+• List articles and folders: You can pull your knowledge base content to display it elsewhere, such as inside your own application, for a more unified experience.

 The Freshdesk knowledge base, which can be integrated and updated using the Freshdesk API v2.